utkarshcmu/grafana.org/content/blog/2018-04-27-timeshift-ep42.md

 [**Brain Monitoring with Kafka, OpenTSDB, and Grafana**](https://www.svds.com/brain-monitoring-kafka-opentsdb-grafana/): This interesting article from July, 2016 resurfaced recently and discusses how a group of data scientists used Grafana to visualize brain wave EEG data.

-[**Kubernetes, Local to Production with Django: 6— Add Prometheus & Grafana Monitoring With Helm**](https://medium.com/@markgituma/kubernetes-local-to-production-with-django-6-add-prometheus-grafana-monitoring-with-helm-926fafbe1d): The sixth tutorial in the series discusses how to integrate Prometheus and Grafana for k8s resource and application monitoring.
+[**Kubernetes, Local to Production with Django: 6— Add Prometheus & Grafana Monitoring With Helm**](https://medium.com/@markgituma/kubernetes-local-to-production-with-django-6-add-prometheus-grafana-monitoring-with-helm-926fafbe1d): The sixth tutorial in the series covers how to integrate Prometheus and Grafana for k8s resource and application monitoring.
 Be sure and check out the [rest of the series](https://medium.com/@markgituma/kubernetes-local-to-production-with-django-1-introduction-d73adc9ce4b4).

 [**Istio 101 with Minikube**](https://medium.com/google-cloud/istio-101-with-minikube-9a748ec59546): Learn how to install Istio and add-ons like Prometheus and Grafana on Minikube.
 Minikube gives you a local k8s cluster, which is perfect for doing things like conducting live demos when conference Wifi is sketchy.